-- 5.5.15Castle Barns comprises several properties and hence spans a distance of 160m.
+- 5.5.12The Air Quality Assessment provided with the wider Castle Lea Village planning application included a construction dust assessment and provided recommended mitigation measures to be implemented during the construction phase to ensure construction dust effects were negligible.
+It is presumed such measures would be agreed as part of Reserved Matters if permission is granted such as within a CEMP, as for the core Castle Lea Village development. - 5.5.13Castle Barns is located upwind of the prevailing wind direction across the Lea Castle Village development.
+It comprises several properties and hence spans a distance of 160m.
 Gardens of the westernmost properties extend to <100m of the proposed extraction boundary and 170m of wider Lea Castle Village boundary.
-Gardens of easternmost properties extend to 100-200m of the proposed extraction boundary and <100m of wider Lea Castle Village boundary. - 5.5.16Winds may blow from the south-south-west through to the west-south-west across Phases 4 and 5 of the Site, representing about 8.7% of dry windy days (moderately frequent).
-Winds may blow from the east through to the south-south-east across the wider Lea Castle Village development, representing a further 2.7% of dry windy days, hence providing a total of 11.4% (moderately frequent) from the combined developments. - 5.5.17Distances from each development area to the receptors at Castle Barns vary although the resulting pathway is moderately effective at all locations.
-With medium residual source emissions this results in a low dust impact risk and slight adverse effect. - 5.5.18The potential contribution of dust impacts that may arise during the wider Lea Castle Village development are not therefore considered to result in significant adverse effects at Castle Barns.
+Gardens of easternmost properties extend to 100-200m of the proposed extraction boundary and <100m of wider Lea Castle Village boundary. - 5.5.14Winds may blow from the south-south-west through to the west-south-west across Phases 4 and 5 of the Site, representing about 8.7% of dry windy days (moderately frequent).
+Winds may blow from the east through to the south-south-east across the wider Lea Castle Village development, representing a further 2.7% of dry windy days, hence providing a total of 11.4% (moderately frequent) from the combined developments. - 5.5.15Distances from each development area to the receptors at Castle Barns vary although the resulting pathway is moderately effective at all locations.
+With medium residual source emissions this results in a low dust impact risk and slight adverse effect. - 5.5.16The potential contribution of dust impacts that may arise during the wider Lea Castle Village development are not therefore considered to result in significant adverse effects at Castle Barns.
 In addition, as noted above, such cumulative impacts may only occur if development occurs on the eastern part of the quarry at the same time at the western part of the wider Castle Lea Village development.